Western Nineveh offensive (2017): Push to al-Qairawan

 The Iraqi military stated on 16 May that the PMU captured three villages to the north and south of al-Qairawan in addition to clashing in another village.
 By 17 May, 70 percent of the PMF's initial goals as part of their push to the west of Mosul were achieved following the capture or surrounding of more than 30 villages.
-PMF said that they had cut off a road linking Tal Qasab and Qairawan, which is considered the main ISIL supply route north of Qairawan.
-Its first brigade repelled an attack by ISIL, which left four attackers dead, and stated that 70 percent of a first phase of clearing operations to recapture the al-Qairawan region has been completed.
+PMF said that they had cut off a road linking Tal Qasab and Qairawan, which is considered the main IS supply route north of Qairawan.
+Its first brigade repelled an attack by IS, which left four attackers dead, and stated that 70 percent of a first phase of clearing operations to recapture the al-Qairawan region has been completed.

 On 18 May, the PMF captured the Sahl Sinjar Air Base which Karim al-Nuri of the Badr Organisation stated would be used as a base by the PMF and Iraqi Air Force to chase militants across the desert with Syria.
-The Iraqi military stated that the paramilitary forces had also captured eight villages near Qayrawan, killing 54 ISIL fighters in addition to destroying a headquarters of the group.
+The Iraqi military stated that the paramilitary forces had also captured eight villages near Qayrawan, killing 54 IS fighters in addition to destroying a headquarters of the group.
 Maj.
 Gen. Najm al-Jubouri stated that Iraqi troops will target the town of Tal Afar, after the recapture of Mosul, while officials say 750 fighters still remain in the town.
 Militants launched several attacks against PMU checkpoints on 20 May in the village Deheila, west of Mosul, leaving seven PMU personnel dead and others injured.

-On 21 May, the PMF announced that it had captured 7 villages including four villages to south of al-Qairawan, Tal Qasab, 2 villages to the north of al-Qairawan while cutting off the ISIL supply route between the villages of al-Hatmiya and Tal Qasab.
+On 21 May, the PMF announced that it had captured 7 villages including four villages to south of al-Qairawan, Tal Qasab, 2 villages to the north of al-Qairawan while cutting off the IS supply route between the villages of al-Hatmiya and Tal Qasab.
 The War Media Cell stated on 22 May that eleven militants, including two Arabs were killed and a so-called hisbah (vigilantism) office was destroyed in an airstrike on Baaj town.